Tina Sablan

-Christina Marie Elise Sablan (born May 18, 1981), also known as Tina Sablan, is a Northern Marianan politician and former news anchor in the Commonwealth of the Northern Mariana Islands (CNMI).
+Christina-Marie Elise Sablan (born May 18, 1981), also known as Tina Sablan, is a Northern Marianan politician and former news anchor in the Commonwealth of the Northern Mariana Islands (CNMI).
 A member of the Democratic Party, Sablan was a member of the Commonwealth House of Representatives, representing Precinct Two.

 Sablan was the Democratic Party candidate for CNMI Governor in the 2022 election, where she was the first female nominee from any major party.
-Sablan finished in third place in the election.
-In the runoff election Sablan endorsed Arnold Palacios over incumbent Governor Ralph Torres.
-After Palacios won the runoff election, Sablan joined his administration as a senior policy advisor.
+As of April 15, 2023, Sablan is the Democratic National Committeewoman from the Northern Mariana Islands.

 Early life and education

 Sablan was born to Eugenio and Carmela Sablan on Saipan on May 18, 1981.
 She grew up in the communities of Chalan Kanoa and Tanapag.
 In 2003, Sablan received her bachelor's degree (B.S.) in conservation science from the College of Santa Fe.
 In 2016, she received a master's degree in urban and regional planning from the University of Hawaiʻi at Mānoa, where she also received a graduate certificate in conflict resolution.